 North99 is a progressive media network for the many, not the few.
 Our contributors and supporters include progressive people across Canada united by a concern about rising inequality and the increasing influence of the far-right.
 We are a volunteer-run organization funded by hundreds of grassroots supporters giving small donations.
 Our volunteer group has changed over time as more people have gotten involved – if you’d like to get more involved, please send us an email.

-From fighting for Sears employees who lost their pensions, to outing American influence in Canadian far-right groups, to attacking the super-rich, to running the most viral progressive anti-Ford campaign in the country, we talk about the stories that matter to our community.
+From fighting for Sears employees who lost their pensions, to outing American influence in Canadian far-right groups, to going after the super-rich, to running the most viral progressive anti-Ford campaign in the country, we talk about the stories that matter to our community.

 In a short period of time, we’ve grown into the most active online progressive group in the country.

 We are transparent in our funding, updating our members at regular intervals each month.
-We currently generate just over $1,000 a month from our supporters.
-All that money is cycled back into paying for website hosting, our email service, video and graphic design software, and building other tools to facilitate engagement.
+We currently generate just over $1,200 a month from our supporters.
+All that money is cycled back into paying for website hosting, our email service and video and graphics software.
+You can learn more about our funding here.

 If you have any more questions about North99, please contact Geoff at firstname.lastname@example.org And we will get back to you as soon as possible.

 Why We Exist

 Radical right-wing groups like Rebel Media are the most popular YouTube news channel in the country, more than all other mainstream media outlets combined.
 White supremacists groups like the Canadian Nationalist Party and La Meute are gaining traction with larger and larger rallies across Canada.
 Inequality continues to increase in Canada, with wages flatlining and the rich getting richer.
 Rightwing politicians are winning across the country, using far-right anti-immigrant/refugee rhetoric to run us against each other.